mssfoobar/docs/docs/30_deployment/70-platform-aoh/561-AOH-core/554-aoh-web.md

 -             service:
 -               name: put in your service name

-# We usually recommend not to specify default resources and to leave this as a conscious
-# choice for the user.
-This also increases chances charts run on environments with little
-# resources, such as Minikube.
-If you do want to specify resources, uncomment the following
-# lines, adjust them as necessary, and remove the curly braces after 'resources:'.
+- adjust these values as necessary,
-# limits:
+-  limits:
-#   cpu: 100m
+-    cpu: 100m
-#   memory: 128Mi
+-    memory: 128Mi
-# requests:
+-  requests:
-#   cpu: 100m
+-    cpu: 100m
-#   memory: 128Mi
+-    memory: 128Mi

 - autoscaling:
 -   enabled: set whether you want the autoscaling
 -   minReplicas: minReplicas
 -   maxReplicas: maxReplicas
 -   targetCPUUtilizationPercentage: targeted CPU Utilisation percentage threshold
-- revisionHistoryLimit: 3
+- revisionHistoryLimit: revision history of the deployment you want to keep